-The sub-fund has the following binding elements:
+The sub-fundhas the following binding elements:

-- 1. For direct line investments: - a.
-The exclusion criteria apply to all direct line investments. - b.
-All direct line investments in companies must comply with the UN Global Compact principles and, where this is not the case, discussions should be held with the companies in question. - 2.
-For funds:
+- 1. For direct lines investments: - a.
+The exclusion criteria applicable to all direct line investments. - b.
+All direct line investments in companies must comply with the principles of the UN Global Compact.
+Should this not be the case, discussions must be held with the companies in question.

+2. For funds:

-Funds should have an active ownership policy with respect to investments in companies, where possible and feasible, i.e. voting activities and engagement practices for equities, and engagement for corporate bonds.
+Funds should have an active ownership policy with respect to investments in companies, where possible and feasible, i.e., engagement for corporate bonds.